-Have you ever looked at an aquarium and the water level is 3/4 full?
-Have you ever been looking online or cruising the forums and keep coming across this ATO acronym?
+Have you ever looked at an aquarium and the water level is 3/4 full or have been looking online or cruising the forums and keep coming across this ATO acronym?
 Have you decided you need to stop manually topping up your aquarium water?

 Read on to find out all about getting and setting up your own…

-To help you follow and understand what an ATO system is you can check out a huge selection of ATO systems for all aquarium sizes Here at Marine Depot.
+To help you follow and understand what an ATO system is you can check out a huge selection of ATO systems for all aquarium sizes Here at Amazon.com.

 In any aquarium, whether it is a freshwater or a saltwater tank, your water will evaporate.
 Any time the surrounding air temperature is above 0°C/32°F water will begin to evaporate.
 The warmer the water gets, the faster it will evaporate.
 Add a breeze over the water surface, and it will evaporate even faster.